 3. Set targets for migrating your clients

-With new MTD for ITSA rules coming into effect in April 2024, it’s vital that you give your practice plenty of time to migrate all your landlord clients to suitable accounting software, such as FreeAgent for Landlords.
+It's vital that you give your practice plenty of time to migrate all your landlord clients to suitable accounting software, such as FreeAgent for Landlords.

 By establishing a clear plan with internal monthly goals, you are much more likely to avoid having to tackle a mountain of work just before the deadline.